-However, some people who have a diagnosed learning disability prefer to use the term 'learning difficulty'.
-They may feel that the term 'learning disability' implies that they cannot learn at all.
+However, many people who have a diagnosed learning disability prefer to use the term 'learning difficulty'.
+They feel that the term 'learning disability' implies that they cannot learn at all.

-The needs of parents with learning disabilities include the ability to meet a child's physical and emotional/psychological needs, as well as their own; personal care of the child; preparation of meals and drinks; attending to the child's health needs; parental involvement in indoor and outdoor play; parental ability to provide age appropriate supervision and a safe environment; support in education.
-It is important to assess the capacity parents with learning disabilities may have to respond to their child's changing needs as they grow and develop.
+The additional support needs of parents with learning disabilities include the ability to meet a child's development needs, as well as their own; personal care of the child; preparation of meals and drinks; attending to the child's health needs; parental involvement in indoor and outdoor play; support in education and help to identify potential risks to their child(ren).

 - Does the child take on roles and responsibilities within the home that are inappropriate?